alesegdia/eztml/README.md

 ## Why?

-When writing some slides using `reveal.js`, I found some issues trying to use CSS classes, so thought on making this little project for fun and (very little) profit.
+When writing slides using `reveal.js`, I found some issues trying to use CSS classes, so thought on making this little project for fun and (very little) profit.
 I know there are tools like zen coding, and it works great in vim, but this was a small and funny project.